redhat-cop/infra.aap_configuration/README.md

 ![Galaxy Release](https://github.com/redhat-cop/controller_configuration/workflows/galaxy-release/badge.svg)
 <!-- Further CI badges go here as above -->

-This Ansible collection allows for easy interaction with an AWX or Ansible Tower server via Ansible roles using the AWX/Tower collection modules.
+This Ansible collection allows for easy interaction with an AWX or Ansible Controller server via Ansible roles using the AWX/Controller collection modules.

 # REQUIREMENTS
 The AWX.AWX OR ANSIBLE.TOWER collections MUST be installed in order for this collection to work.
 It is recomended they be invoked in the playbook in the following way.